 Generalization for directed graphs with edge coloring.
 The notions of marked graphs, embedding, and generalized subgraph freeness extend naturally to the context of directed edge-colored graphs.
-Specifically, we only need to redefine the function Γ_X such that $\Gamma_X(v)$ describes the set of (out-)neighbors of v in the graph X along with the corresponding edges; that is, $(u, \sigma, c) \in \Gamma_X(v)$ if and only if there exists an edge colored c that goes from v to v.
+Specifically, we only need to redefine the function Γ_X such that $\Gamma_X(v)$ describes the set of neighbors of v in the graph X along with the corresponding edge-colors and edge-directions; that is, $(u, c, 1) \in \Gamma_X(v)$ (resp., $(u, c, -1) \in \Gamma_X(v)$) if and only if there exists an edge colored c that goes from v to v (resp., goes from v to v).
 Plugging this revised definition in Definition 2.2, we obtained the desire definition of \mathcal{F} -freeness, where \mathcal{F} is a set of marked directed graphs with edge colors.

-3 On the graph property \mathcal{G}
+3 On the Graph Property \mathcal{G}

-(The current section, which is not essential for the results of this paper, is reproduced from [6].)
+(The current section, which is not essential for the results of this paper, is mostly reproduced from [6].)